Tony58321/Statify/user_manual.md

 3. Open a terminal and navigate to the "statify-react" folder.
 4. Once in the "statify-react" folder run "npm i" to install the dependencies for this application.

+## How to Link a New Developer Account:
+The source code currently comes pre-linked to a demo Spotify developer account.
+This means that only people with whitelisted Spotify accounts can log into Statify.
+However, you are able to create and link a new Spotify developer account, which will allow you to whitelist accounts of your choosing.
+To do this:
+1. Create a Spotify account if you don't have one already.
+2. Log in to the Sportify developer dashboard using the account you made in step 1.
+3. Press "Create an app".
+Select Web API for the app type.
+Fill "localhost:5173" in the redirect URI field.
+If you want to use a different redirect URI, you will need to update it here and ensure that the website is being hosted on the new redirect URI.
+4. Copy the client id of the new app.
+Paste this new client id to replace the existing client id in the source code.
+It is currently located at the first constant declaration (line ~16) in ./statify-react/src/app.jsx.

 ## How to Run:

 1. Open a terminal and navigate to the "statify-react" folder.